KyLeoHC/inline-resource-plugin/README.md

             compress: true,
             rootpath: './src',
             template: './src/hello.html', // Just keep the same with the 'template' option of HtmlWebpackPlugin
-            test: /^hello_result\.html$/ // A Regx that match the 'filename' option of HtmlWebpackPlugin }),
+            test: /^hello_result\.html$/ // A regular expression that match the 'filename' option of HtmlWebpackPlugin }),
         new InlineResourcePlugin({ // this InlineResourcePlugin is work alone(As it has supplied 'filename' option)
             compile: false,